sudara/dspjargon/definitions/filter.md

 ## [Filter](#filter)

-A formula for going from one signal to another.
+A formula or function for going from one signal to another.

 ---